Understanding Profitability in the Individual and Small Group (ACA) Markets

 Wakely has unique data assets including one with over ten million ACA lives.
 We have crafted key regional benchmarks that are included in the WRI exhibits for useful comparisons.

 Analyzing Drivers of Profitability

 In the WRI analytics, we examine a number of hypothesis to see if there are any obvious drivers of profitability for a given health plan.
 The standard set that we test includes demographics, metallic tiers, medical conditions or HCCs, rating area, quartiles of cost, etc. In addition, we have the flexibility to test client-specific inputs such as profitability by acquisition channel, providers, hospital networks, etc.

-For more information on WRI or to schedule a 30-minute discussion/demonstration, please contact Products@Wakely.com.
+For more information on WRI or to schedule a discussion/demonstration, please contact us at Products@Wakely.com.